 Having a clear understanding of your employees’ ultimate career goals is a good way to understand what your team members want out of their day-to-day work life and what they envision for their futures.
 It’s important to check in often about these goals as well, as they’re likely to evolve as your employees grow within the company.

 Consider involving your employees in decisions that affect their jobs and the overall direction of the company whenever possible so they can practice leadership skills, have a voice during times of transition, and feel a sense of ownership over their positions.
+Reducing employee turnover means providing a clear path to career advancement.

 4. Emphasize work-life balance.